1999 Ford Ranger EV

 Mini--BMS

-All 100 Cells At Equalization Voltage-indicated by both green and red LEDs on100 cell equalization
+All 100 Cells At Equalization Voltage-indicated by both green and red LEDs on

 In August, I replaced the coolant pump and revised the software for the NGS2 so it no longer corrupts the SD card.
 In September, I repaired the blend door motor.
 Between April and September, we put 8,106 miles on the odometer.